abajwa-hw/single-view-demo/LAB-STEPS.md

   - Actions > Save and refresh queues > Save changes.
 This should start a 'Refresh Yarn Capacity Scheduler' operation

-- Under Ambari > Dashboard > Hive > Config, make the below changes:
+- Under Ambari > Dashboard > Hive > Config, make the below changes and restart Hive when prompted
-  - Acid: on
+  - Acid transactions: on
   - start tez at init: true
   - sessions per queue: 2
   - authorization: Ranger